-If you've ever wanted to lick walls of salt, we have the place for you.
+If you've ever wanted to lick walls of salt (no judgements here), we have the place for you.

-Now that you're set on living in Poland for a bit, you'll have plenty of time to really explore the Wieliczka Salt Mines.
-They're a world of their own and have a very eerie vibe to them — you'll be wandering the chambers of an underground world completely carved out of salt, 9 levels deep which something we're on board with.
+The mine is a world of its own and have a very eerie vibe to them — you'll be wandering the chambers of an underground world completely carved out of salt, 9 levels deep which something we're on board with.

 A Bit About The Mine